benjamindean/one-line-apc/README.md

 $cache->cached('key', 'functionName');
 ```

 `functionName` is the name of some function in your code which returns the data that needs to be cached.
+Any variable, integer or string will work too.
 You can also pass function arguments as a third argument here.

 In case your function is within some class, pass it as an array of Object and a function name: